This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-Both the camp and the pool are unfenced.
+The camp has a fence to restrict large game movement in camp.
 The camp is also in close proximity to water.
-Children must be under the constant supervision of their parents at all times.
+Children must be under the constant supervision of their parents or guardians at all times.

 Our travellers’ wildlife sightings from Kanana